TheNewDevl/TheNewDevl/README.md

 <h1 align="center">Welcome ! 👋</h1>

 ### :man_technologist: About Me :
-I'm Carlos, a Full Stack Developer from France, passionate about web technologies.
+I'm a Full Stack Developer from France, passionate about web technologies.

-- I my free time I spend time on "Clash of Code" :crossed_swords: on codin game, following tech news and playing on my guitar :guitar:
+- Always ready to collaborate on a project, or even have a code battle on codingame :crossed_swords:

 ---